amylour/FreeFido_v2/README.md

 os.path.join(BASE_DIR, 'templates', 'allauth')
 ```

-- Create the media, static and templates directories in top level of project file in IDE workspace
+- Create the media, static and templates directories in top level of project file in IDE workspace.

 11. A **Procfile** must be created within the project repo for Heroku deployment with the following placed within it: ```web: gunicorn freefido.wsgi```
 12. Make the necessary migrations again.